coder/docs/guides/ssl-certificates/route53.md

 ## Step 2: Delegate your domain names and set up DNS01 challenges

-Because Coder dynamically generates domains (specifically the Dev URLs), your certificates need to be approved and challenged.
+Because Coder dynamically generates domains (specifically the dev URLs), your certificates need to be approved and challenged.
 The follow steps will show you how to use Route 53 for DNS01 challenges.